malinatran/twentyone/README.md

 * Debugging and tracing through code to identify source of error

 ##Future Improvements##
-* Refactoring to shorten source code
+* Refactoring to shorten and streamline source code and particular functions
-* Implementing more advanced features of the game
+* Implementing more advanced features of the game (i.e. double down, insurance, split)
+* Incorporating multiple players and live players ('twentyone with friends' has a nice ring to it!)